csebooks/relational-databases/content.en/relational-databases/_index.md

 ---
-title: 'RELATIONAL DATABASES'
+title: 'Relational Databases'
 weight: 2
 ---

-# RELATIONAL DATABASES
+# Relational Databases

 A data model is a collection of conceptual tools for describing data, data relation- ships, data semantics, and consistency constraints.
 In this part, we focus on the relational model.